QuadSpinner/Gaea2Houdini_beta/README.md

 # Gaea2Houdini Beta
 The Gaea 2.0 plugin for Houdini 20.0 and newer, developed by QuadSpinner.
+By using this plugin you are able to use many of the nodes found inside Gaea directly inside Houdini.
+By using this plugin you are able to work interactively inside of Houdini, while using Gaea technology to create the desired end result.

 ## Installing for Houdini
 To install the plugin for the first time, follow the below steps.
 Please note that the distribution of this toolset will change.